MandoQ/AQ-8th-Light/README.md

 ## Process and Approach

-You can find all commits and changes in the develop branch.
+I created a develop branch to start this project.
+You can find the commits there, but It will be merged to main.
 I started off this project by creating subproblems.

 1. I started by figuring out how to get user input and convert it to a useable string
 2. Created a basic google books api call with no user input.
 I wanted to make sure the api call was correct and fullfilled the requirements